 So, please don’t expect Endless Gain to recommend responsive design as the single, ultimate solution.
 It’s just one of many others!
 What we are more focused on is ensuring you have a proper mobile optimisation plan that accounts for all mobile visitor behaviour.

-And, if you don’t want to leak money, you need to be prepared for some extensive research, hypothesising and heavy-duty testing before you’ll find the optimal solution to improving your conversions.
+And, if you don’t want to leak money, you need to be prepared for some extensive research, hypothesising, and heavy-duty testing before you’ll find the optimal solution to improve your conversions.
 But, that effort will be worth it.

-According to Kissmetrics, “If an e-commerce site is making [US] $100,000 per day, a one second page delay could potentially cost you [US] $2.5 million in lost sales every year.”
+According to Kissmetrics, “If an eCommerce site is making [US] $100,000 per day, a one-second page delay could potentially cost you [US] $2.5 million in lost sales every year.”
 And, it could be the speed or lack of it that dictates whether the person using their smartphone to view your website becomes a customer using that mobile device.

 Importantly, you don’t want your potential customers landing on your homepage where they’d have to start their search again.
 That would be bad enough when they are sitting comfortably at a table, but when standing up or walking holding their smartphone?
 How would you feel?

 This needs to be one-finger friendly too and it should take them directly to what they are looking for.
 Again test it and optimise the UX to ensure that the customers get what they need.
-Even the navigation aids need testing, whether they are buttons, drop down menus, etc.
+Even the navigation aids need testing, whether they are buttons, drop-down menus, etc.

 Google and others cracked web searching.
 They use clever algorithms to serve up information and suggest appropriate websites to look at—even when you misspell what you’re looking for.

 Here’s a little in-site search test we ran for babycare products.
 We found some surprising results!
 The website—both mobile and desktop versions—refused to accept babycare and defaulted to babycat.
 Interesting!

 They can be impulsive buyers and various experts have published statistics that they spend more per purchase than desktop users.
 So you owe it yourself to be sure that your in-site search works and takes your users quickly to what they are looking for.